interactivereport/scRNAsequest/README.md

 cp ~/scRNASequest/src/sys_example.yml ~/scRNASequest/src/sys.yml
 ```

 Then, fill in the following required items.
-These directories will be used to host final results (.h5ad files) of the pipeline as well as the cell type reference files.
+These directories will be used to host final results (.h5ad files) of the pipeline as well as the reference files for cell type label transfer.

 Since we have `cellxgenedir` and `ref` directories created under the `demo` directory, we use them here: